Live Nation's Antitrust Ruling: Shifting Power Dynamics in Live Music

-Exploring how Live Nation's antitrust defeat reshapes venue ownership dynamics and impacts artist negotiations.
+Live Nation's antitrust defeat reshapes venue ownership and enhances artist bargaining power in the live music sector.

 Fact-checked by editorial team